felix-prava/Doc_App/README.md

 **Version 1.0.0**

+In the project directory, you can run:

+npm start
+Runs the app in the development mode.
+Open http://localhost:3000 to view it in the browser.

+The page will reload if you make edits.

 This is an application with the role of helping people to program more easily at the dentist.
 Instead of calling every doctor/dental office just to check their schedule or maybe just to ask when could you make an appointment, now you can do all this and more online.